 Students complete two field practice placements, one in the generalist year and another in the area of specialization year.
 Students typically dedicate 14 hours per week to their generalist placement and 21 hours per week to their area of specialization placement through a variety of field options.
 Students should anticipate these hours to be met during regular business hours.

 Advanced standing (one year) – B.S.W. required

 The advanced standing option is open to applicants who have earned a B.S.W. degree from a CSWE-accredited institution during the previous five years and have a cumulative undergraduate GPA of 3.0.
-This program leads to a Master of Social Work upon completion of 42 credit hours, taken over the course of three continuous semesters (summer, fall and spring for on-campus students).
-Advanced standing is a full-time program only and cannot be pursued part time.
-It is available on campus starting in the summer and can be completed in one year.
+This format leads to a Master of Social Work upon completion of 42 credit hours, completed in one year over the course of three continuous semesters (summer, fall and spring for on-campus students).
+Advanced standing is a full-time format only and cannot be pursued part time.
+It is available on campus in both the clinical and macro (social work administration, planning and policy practice) concentrations.

 Students complete 12 credits of generalist study in the summer that include three classes and a field placement.
-For on-campus students, classes are typically held on Mondays, Tuesdays and Wednesdays, and fieldwork takes place on Thursdays and Fridays.
+Classes and field education are held throughout the week.
 Advanced standing students have only one field placement that lasts through the summer, fall and spring semesters.
 After completion of the summer session, advanced standing students join full-time students in the regular standing option to complete their area of specialization curriculum in the fall and spring.